joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-application-domains/index.md

 Usage B:
 Add new class definitions to current class definitions.
 The application domain of module1.swf is set to the current domain (Application domain 1).
-This lets you add to the application’s current set of class definitions with new class definitions.
+This lets you add to the application's current set of class definitions with new class definitions.
 This could be used for a run-time shared library of the main application.
 The loaded SWF is treated as a remote shared library (RSL).
 Use this technique to load RSLs by a preloader before the application starts.